From the Bee to the Biscuit - All Natural Raw Shire Honey

 Raw Shire Honey comes from Giles Shire Apiaries only where Jim Giles is the beekeeper.
 Nothing is taken out of or put in to Raw Shire Honey.
 Raw Shire Honey is strained only with a 388 micron stainless steel double sieve.

-Raw Shire Honey is bottled by Jim Giles for the connoisseur who values the deep rich flavor and flavonoids found in raw honey and is willing to invest in that quality and scarcity.
+Raw Shire Honey is bottled by Jim Giles for the connoisseur who values the deep rich flavor and flavonoids found in raw natural honey and is willing to invest in that quality and scarcity.

 Excellence in honey is as rare as integrity in men or excellence in anything.
 But it seems our food supply especially has been flooded by corporate junk food including lots of cheap fake 'honey.'

 Caveat emptor (Latin for "Let the buyer beware"),